 This study identified determinants that may predict COVID-19 vaccine acceptance and may affect individuals' willingness to be vaccinated.
-Age, region (of residence), sex, current profession, monthly income, religion and practice of alternative medicine (all p<0.001), and contact with a COVID-19 positive individual (p<0.05) were found to be significant determinants.
-Within the age demographic, individuals between 18 to 55 years old were 41 to 132 times more likely (p<0.05) to accept COVID-19 vaccination.
-This may be due to a higher literacy rate within these age groups as compared to older age groups (56-65 years), resulting in better knowledge about COVID-19 and its vaccines.
-However, our study results differed from two studies that showed higher vaccine acceptance within older adults ( $\geq$ 55 years) compared to younger adults.
-Essential healthcare workers were also 10 times more likely to accept the vaccine (p < 0.05) compared to other professions, particularly essential nonhealthcare workers and private/self-employed (p<0.05; p<0.001).
+Age, region (residence), sex, current profession, monthly income, religion and practice of alternative medicine (p<0.001), and contact with a COVID positive individual/s (p<0.05) were found to be significant determinants.
+Within age, younger and middle-aged groups were 41 to 132 times more likely (p<0.05) to have higher COVID-19 vaccine acceptance.
+This may be due to a higher literacy rate within these age groups as compared to older age groups (55-65 years) therefore, have better knowledge about COVID-19 and its vaccines.
+16 However, our study result differed from two studies that showed higher vaccine acceptance within older adults as compared to younger adults (≥55 years) compared to younger adults. ^{9, 17} Essential healthcare workers were also 10 times more likely to accept the vaccine (p<0.05) as compared to other professions, particularly those who were essential non-healthcare workers and private/self-employed (p<0.05; p<0.001).
 Another study conducted by Harapan et al. showed that healthcare workers and those who had a higher perceived risk of COVID-19 infection were associated with higher acceptance of the COVID-19 vaccines than civil servant retirees.
 These findings may suggest that higher knowledge and perceived risk of infection, transmission, and prevention against COVID-19 may be associated with higher vaccine acceptance.
 Furthermore, those who practiced alternative medicine and who had previous contact with COVID-19 positive individuals were 2-3 times more likely to obtain the vaccine (p<0.005).
-Education and awareness should be targeted among those with inadequate understanding of COVID-19 infection and lower level of education.
+Education and awareness should be targeted among lower perceptions of COVID-19 infection and lower education.

-On the other hand, males and married individuals were less likely to accept the vaccines (OR=0.6, p<0.05; OR=0.2, p<0.05, respectively).
-The findings also showed that males are half as likely to accept vaccination as females (OR=0.6).
-A similar result was seen in the study by Malik et al. showing males (72%) and college and/or graduate degree holders (75%) were more likely to accept the vaccine.
+On the other hand, males and married individuals were less likely to accept the vaccines (OR: 0.6 p<0.05; OR:0.2 p<0.05, respectively).
+The findings also showed that males are half as likely to accept vaccination as females (OD=0.6).
+A similar result in the study conducted by Malik et al., males (72%) compared to females, college and/or graduate degree holders (75%) compared to people with less than a college degree were more likely to accept the vaccine.
+9

-With this data on possible sociodemographic determinants of COVID-19 vaccine acceptance, the government, healthcare workers, and other trusted organizations may educate and encourage vaccination, targeting the non-acceptance groups.
-For instance, the local government may invite essential non-healthcare workers and private/self-employed individuals to address any misinformation.
+With the data on the possible sociodemographic determinants, the government, healthcare workers, and other trusted organizations may educate and encourage vaccination, targeting the non-acceptance groups.
+For instance, the local government may invite essential non-health workers and private/self-employed addressing the misinformation.
 They can also release transparent and coherent information that is easily understandable to the public.
-Figures or infographics can be beneficial to those who did not have the opportunity for an education.
+Figures or infographics can be beneficial to those who did not have the opportunity to education.

-Willingness to Pay for COVID-19 Vaccine
+Willingness to pay for COVID-19 vaccine